 “How Many Drinks Have You Had Tonight?”

 Another seemingly harmless question, “how many drinks have you had tonight?” is an inquiry whose answer can be used in a court of law.
-If someone is charged for a DUI, his response to this question could be used as evidence against him.
+If someone is charged with a DUI, his response to this question could be used as evidence against him.

 Outside of the courtroom, the answer to this question might give an officer the probable cause he or she needs to administer field sobriety tests legally.
 Therefore, it’s best to keep quiet when asked this question, as denying to answer is within your rights.

 “If You Tell Me Now, I Can Help Your Case”

 Some officers tell the accused that if they confess to driving while under the influence, they will help their cases.
 Unfortunately, this is a blatant lie that should never be believed.